In this comparison, we’ll be comparing two entry-level Roomba options – the 675 and E5.

 Both robots retain the round shape found in most Roomba products.
 The only model with a different profile is the flagship S9 model.

-One advantage a square front has it’s more efficient at cleaning edges thanks to the wider extractors and redesigned side brush.
+One advantage a square front has is it’s more efficient at cleaning edges thanks to the broader extractors and redesigned side brush.

 Differences between the Roomba 675 and E5